 If saturated fat is a concern to you, reach for the canola oil.
 Otherwise, you can use either oil with great taste and results.

-But while you are busy investigating the canola and vegetable oils, never forget the best and healthiest oil in the planet – The extra virgin olive oil if truly living healthy is what you are after.
+But while you are busy investigating the two twin vegetable oils, never forget the best and healthiest oil on the planet – The extra virgin olive oil if truly living healthy is what you are after.

 If you have more to add to this topic, please feel free to do so in the comment box below, your time and contribution are warmly welcomed.